-Harry Potter and the Chamber of Secrets is a game made by EA based on J. K. Rowling's Harry Potter franchise.
-The game is based on the second book and film in the series of the same name.
-The game follows the plot of the book for the most part, although random missions were thought up to add length to the game, like multiple missions where you have to save or help other pupils.
+Harry Potter and the Chamber of Secrets is a game published by EA based on J. K. Rowling's Harry Potter franchise.
+Specifically, the game is based on the second book and film in the series of the same name.
+The game follows the plot of the book for the most part, although random missions were thought up to add length to the game, like multiple missions where Harry havs to save or help other pupils.

 The game starts out at Ron Weasley's house, where some chores must be taken care of in which the player will play some mini-games.